syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/145_qBittorrent/README.md

 short_title: qBittorrent
 id: adm-src-qbit
 description: >-
-    In syslog-ng OSE 4.6 and later versions it is possible to collect logs of the qBittorrent application.
+    In {{ site.product.short_name }} 4.6 and later versions it is possible to collect logs of the qBittorrent application.
 ---

 ```config